rust-community/rustbridge/workshops/src/beginners/tutorial-text.md

 using, so cargo can download them from a repository when it compiles your program.

-`image = "*"` means that your project requires the `image` crate, and
+`image = "*"` means that your project requires the `image` crate.
+Change to `image = "0.12.3"` to use the current version.
-TODO: rewrite the code to use a specific versoin of image and explain why we care

 At the top of your `src/main.rs` file, type

 `extern crate image;`

 This line of code indicates that you want to include the image crate in this file, you can access code provided by the image crate by prefixing it with `image::`.

 The next time you run `cargo run`, you should see cargo take some time to download